Boussi28/maple_seed_sensors/README.md

 - Print orientation: flat (wing-down)

 # Printing Notes
-- Thin models make the prints delicate.
-Take care when removing from the bed.
+- These models are very thin, take care when removing from the bed.
-- PVA filament is highly moisture sensitive.
-Ensure it is dry before use to prevent poor extrusion.
+- PVA filament is highly moisture sensitive, ensure it is dry before use to prevent poor extrusion.